sjjf/master_exterior_ballistics/README.md

 increments of departure angle, and one calculated for increments of range - this method emulates historical range tables.
 The start and end values can be specified, as well as the increments.

+# Limitations

+The program is intended to emulate the methods used historically to calculate range tables, and hence does *not* implement more sophisticated methods that would be applied in modern exterior ballistics code.
+Projectile motion is modeled as a set of linear steps; drag coefficients are derived from tabular data using linear interpolation; the atmospheric models supplied are simplistic in the extreme both in terms of density at altitude and determining the speed of sound.
+While these reflect the methods used historically they also constrain the accuracy of the results, both in absolute terms and in terms of matching historical data.
+Minor differences in the digitisation of calculations that were originally done by hand, as well as differences in the digitisation of the input data, lead to small but significant differences between the historical results and the results of the program.
+A good match will have variations from known data of less than 1% in most cases, but a closer match than that should not be expected.

+# Further Documentation

+Some documented examples are available in the [examples](/examples) directory, in particular the [range table recreation example](/examples/16in_modeling_run.md).
+The program also prints usage information when run with the `-h` or `--help` options, both for the main program and for each of the commands.